choderalab/wetlab-protocols/cellfree.md

 - 34 μg/mL of L-5- formyl-5, 6, 7, 8-tetrahydrofolic acid (folinic acid) [1g for $186]
 - 1.2 mM AMP
 - 0.85 mM GMP,UMP,CMP* [5 g of each for ~$300 total]
-- 6.7 μg/mL of DNA of expression construct
 - 27% (v/v) of cell-extract (S12 extract)

 **Important notes about precious reagents**